Problem? Solution? Chime right in!

 A. Hi Steven.
 I'm not a gun hobbyist, so unfamiliar with model numbers, but it's pretty common to have some areas polished and some glass bead blasted for a more matte finish, so I'll guess that's what you've got.

 The stainless will need to be passivated to prevent re-rusting, and a citric acid passivation formula may remove very light rust.
-If not, you can use Barkeepers Friend [linked by editor to product info at Amazon] before the passivation.
+If not, you can use Barkeepers Friend [affil. link to info/product on Amazon] before the passivation.

 November 9, 2018